JAForbes/pgmg/readme.md

                             migration files.
 Note this will overwrite ambient environment variables with the same name.

---search_path=''            Specify custom default search_path for all your migrations.
+--search-path=''            Specify custom default search_path for all your migrations.
                             Default='' if not prevented via --keep-default-search-path

 --keep-default-search-path  By default pgmg sets search_path='' to encourage you
                             to fully qualify names and/or explicitly set search_path to the minimum required scope.
 This flag will leave search_path at its more insecure default.

+--dry                       Doesn't run any migrations, instead just prints out the migrations
+                            that would run.
+But does run initial setup scripts to ensure pgmg tables are coherent.

+--dry-complete              Like --dry but marks any matched migrations as complete.
+This
+                            can be helpful when upgrading pgmg versions where you want to skip old migration files going forward.

 --ssl
     | --ssl                 Enables ssl